decentraland/documentation/content/creator/worlds/about.md

 }
 ```

-Of course, the **name** specified there needs to be owned as a Decentraland NAME token by the wallet signing the deployment.
+Of course, the **name** specified there needs to be owned as a Decentraland NAME token by the wallet signing the deployment (or by any wallet that has been given permission explicitly via Access Control Lists (ACL), as explained further down.

 To publish a scene to a world via the Decentraland Editor: